 The Fund classifies its investments based on both the Fund's business model for managing those financial assets and the contractual cash flow characteristics of the financial assets.
-The portfolio of financial assets is managed, and performance is evaluated on a fair value basis.
+The portfolio of financial assets is managed and performance is evaluated on a fair value basis.
 The Fund is primarily focused on fair value information and uses that information to assess the assets' performance and to make decisions.
 The Fund has not taken the option to irrevocably designate any equity securities as fair value through other comprehensive income.

 The contractual cash flows of the Fund's debt securities are solely principal and interest ("SPPI").
 However, these securities are neither held for the purpose of collecting contractual cash flows nor held both for collecting contractual cash flows and for sale.
 The collection of contractual cash flows is only incidental to achieving the Fund's business model's objective.
-Consequently, all investments and derivatives not designated as hedging instruments are measured at fair value through profit or loss.
+Consequently, all investments are measured at fair value through profit or loss.

-Investments in CIS have contractual cash flows that do not represent SPPI, and therefore are classified as fair value through profit or loss.
+Investment in CIS have contractual cash flows that do not represent SPPI, and therefore are classified as fair value through profit or loss.

-The Fund classifies cash and cash equivalents, amount due from Manager and dividend receivable as financial assets at amortised cost as these financial assets are held to collect contractual cash flows that represent SPPI.
+The Fund classifies cash and cash equivalents, amount due from brokers and amount due from Manager as financial assets at amortised cost as these financial assets are held to collect contractual cash flows that represent SPPI.

-The Fund classifies amount due to brokers, amount due to Manager and amount due to Trustee as financial liabilities measured at amortised cost.
+The Fund classifies amount due to Manager, amount due to Trustee, auditors' remuneration, tax agent's fee and other payables and accruals as financial liabilities measured at amortised cost.